Leonai-do/Multi-Agent-Chat/tasks/Pending tasks.md

 #### [ ⏳ ] Task 68 - Theme Tokens & Accent Consolidation
 Introduce an --accent color (indigo) and shared tokens for focus rings, shadows, and card backgrounds; apply across inputs, selects, buttons, and badges for a cohesive look.

+#### [ ⏳ ] Task 75 - Resizable Sidebar with Hover Affordance
+Make the sidebar resizable in a way that integrates deeply with the app without breaking layout.
+On divider hover, animate subtle thickness and contrast increase to improve affordance.
+Ensure smooth drag behavior, theme consistency, and no visual jitter across breakpoints.

+#### [ ⏳ ] Task 76 - Scrollbar Hover Expansion
+Increase scrollbar thickness app‑wide.
+Keep a thin default; on hover, animate to a slightly thicker, easier‑to‑grab size, matching the divider affordance from Task 75 while preserving existing theme styling and performance.

 ### 🔧 File Upload & Media Support